 For those coming from the United States or Canada, flights will depart on this evening, to arrive in Israel on Wednesday.

 Group shuttle to our Jerusalem hotel, dinner together and our first group meeting.
 Fellowship with tour members from across the U.S. and Canada.

-We have six wonderful days and nights exploring Jerusalem, especially the historic Old City, Mount Zion, David's empire and even the surrounding Judean wilderness.
+We have five nights and six wonderful days exploring greater Jerusalem, especially the historic Old City, Mount Zion, David's empire and even the surrounding Judean wilderness.
 We will visits these and dozens of other stops of interest on our tour visiting more than 70 Bible sites, exhibits and museums: